ComplexSecurity/knowledge-base/docs/programming/fsrf.md

 }).listen(3000);
 ```

->[!caution]
+!!! danger
->In this example, the server reads a file based on the user's input from the URL and returns its content.
+    In this example, the server reads a file based on the user's input from the URL and returns its content.
 An attacker could exploit this by manipulating the URL to access sensitive files.
 For instance:

 ```bash
 http://localhost:3000/../../etc/passwd